GRAAL-Research/poutyne/docs/source/examples/image_reconstruction.rst

 A random batch of the MNIST dataset images
 ==========================================

-Let's see some of the input samples, inside the training dataset.
+Let's see some of the input samples inside the training dataset.

 .. code-block:: python